drivendataorg/zamba/docs/docs/models/index.md

 ### Algorithm

-The `european` model has the same backbone as the `time_distributed` model, but is trained on data from camera traps in western Europe instead of central and west Africa.

-The `european` model was built by re-training a well-known image classification architecture called [EfficientNetV2](https://arxiv.org/abs/1905.11946) to identify the species in our camera trap videos (Tan, M., & Le, Q., 2019).
-EfficientNetV2 models are convolutional [neural networks](https://www.youtube.com/watch?v=aircAruvnKk&t=995s) designed to jointly optimize model size and training speed.
-EfficientNetV2 is image native, meaning it classifies each frame separately when generating predictions.
-It does take into account the relationship between frames in the video.

-`european` combines the EfficientNetV2 architecture with an open-source image object detection model to implement frame selection.
-The [YOLOX](https://arxiv.org/abs/2107.08430) detection model is run on all frames in a video.
-Only the frames with the highest probability of detection are then passed to the more computationally intensive EfficientNetV2 for detailed detection and classification.
+The `european` model starts from the trained `time_distributed` model, and then replaces and trains the final output layer to predict European species.

 ### Training data

-The `european` model is built by starting with the fully trained `time_distributed` model.
-The network is then finetuned with data collected and annotated by partners at [The Max Planck Institute for
+The `european` model is finetuned with data collected and annotated by partners at [The Max Planck Institute for Evolutionary Anthropology](https://www.eva.mpg.de/index.html).
-Evolutionary Anthropology](https://www.eva.mpg.de/index.html).
 The finetuning data included camera trap videos from Hintenteiche bei Biesenbrow, Germany.

 ### Default configuration

 The full default configuration is available on [Github](https://github.com/drivendataorg/zamba/blob/master/zamba/models/official_models/european/config.yaml).

+The `european` model uses the same frame selection as the `time_distributed` model.
 By default, an efficient object detection model called [MegadetectorLite](#megadetectorlite) is run on all frames to determine which are the most likely to contain an animal.
 Then `european` is run on only the 16 frames with the highest predicted probability of detection.
-By default, videos are resized to 240x426 pixels.
+By default, videos are resized to 240x426 pixels following frame selection.

 The full default video loading configuration is:
 ```yaml